NeeleshVashist/MovieInsightsHub/README.md

 # MovieInsightsHub

-MovieInsightsHub is a project developed by Team PyCoders for the AML 3204 - Social Media Analytics course.
-The project focuses on creating a personalized movie recommendation system using Collaborative Filtering and Hybrid Recommender techniques.
+MovieInsightsHub is a project focuses on creating a personalized movie recommendation system using Collaborative Filtering and Hybrid Recommender techniques.
 It also integrates sentiment analysis of YouTube comments to enhance the user experience.

 ## Table of Contents